 Please see our section for EU Students who are studying in Northern Ireland.

-Part-time higher education students are eligible for funding for tuition fees and living costs just like their full-time peers.
-Part-time higher education is designed to be flexible, and so are your finance options!.
+Part-time HE students are eligible for funding for tuition fees and living costs just like their full-time peers.
+Part-time HE is designed to be flexible, and so are your finance options!.

 To download the Quick Guide to Part-time HE Finance, please click here.